Piggo15/Piggo15/README.md

 </h6>

 <p>
   As a "professional" Indie Dev, I work with Zink and the team as an employee for Zinklof.Dev and formerly worked for GearSpin Studios.
 I mainly create music for our games, but recently I have been diving deep into the programming side of our projects.
 I am currently (as of the 2024-2025 school year) a junior in high school.
 I attend a special magnet school with Zink specifically for game development and IT stuff.
 I currently have spent about three years working in the Unity Game Engie, and have really started getting really familiar to how the engine works.
 I currently have three Unity certifications, all three of the Unity User level certifications.
 I'm looking at getting Associate or professional level certifications, but I don't know if they'll be availible to me.
 We just very recently got the Unreal Engine, so I am going to attempt to learn that too.
-In addition, I've worked in Visual Studio, and I have some very basic experience in Autodesk Maya and Photoshop.As a student, I am stil very much learning a lot.
+In addition, I've worked in Visual Studio, and I have some very basic experience in Autodesk Maya and Photoshop.
+As a student, I am still very much learning a lot.
 At my school, we have the opprotunity to work for certifications, so I have been working on those for quite a while.
 Also as a student, and as a minor, I don't really have acess to much time, but I'm learning as much as I can.
 </p>

 <!---